Connecticut

 Recent Policy Changes

 In January 2024, Amazon announced that Ring would no longer allow police to request footage directly from users through the Request for Assistance tool on the Neighbors app.
-However, in July 2025, Ring partnered with Axon (the company behind police body cameras and tasers) to create a new system where officers can request footage through Axon's evidence management platform.
-Connecticut residents should be aware that this effectively restored a similar request mechanism.
+However, in April 2025, Ring partnered with Axon (the company behind police body cameras and tasers) to create a new system where officers can send voluntary requests for footage through Axon's evidence management platform.
+Connecticut residents should be aware that participation is optional, and declining a request does not identify the resident to law enforcement.

 Penalties for Illegal Recording in Connecticut